toradex/vscode-torizon-templates/python3Console/.doc/README.md

 ## Create a Python Virtual Environment

+> ⚠️ **WARNING:** When the template workspace opens in VSCode, a task called create-venv

 How to create a virtual environment on this template:

  - On the terminal, run the command: